Benetton B194: Teammates

 Schumacher had three team-mates—JJ Lehto, Jos Verstappen, and Johnny Herbert—during the course of the season.
 All found the B194 difficult to drive; Verstappen said in 1996 that "I must have a little the same driving style as Johnny because he said basically the same things about that car that I did and seems to have had the same feelings.
 It was a very difficult car.
 You could not feel the limit and so you were pushing and pushing and then suddenly it would have oversteer.
 Normally when you get oversteer you can control it but the Benetton would go very suddenly and so you ended up having a spin.
 I had big problems with that car."

 The B194 was retired at the end of the season with eight wins and second place in the Constructors' Championship.
 The car was replaced by the B195 for 1995.

+Sponsorship and livery

+The B194 sporting a new light blue livery, reflecting their new main sponsor Mild Seven, replacing Camel.
+Benetton used the 'Mild Seven' logos, except at the British, German and French Grands Prix.

+Throughout the season, the team gained several sponsors including Oracle and Minichamps.

 In popular culture

 The Benetton B194 is featured in the F1 2020 video game as a DLC for the "Deluxe Schumacher Edition".